Kimono: Formality

 Kimonos range in variation from extremely formal to very casual.
 For women, the formality is determined mostly by pattern placement, decoration style, fabric choice and colour.
 For men, whose kimonos are generally monochromatic, formality is determined typically by fabric choice and colour.
 For both men and women, the accessories and obi worn with the kimono also determine formality.

 The formality levels of different types of kimono are a relatively modern invention, having been developed between late Meiji- to post-war Japan, following the abolition of Edo period sumptuary clothing laws in 1868.
 These laws changed constantly, as did the strictness with which they were enforced, and were designed to keep the nouveau riche merchant classes from dressing above their station, and appearing better-dressed than monetarily-poor but status-rich samurai class.

-For women's formal wear, Kurotomesode, Irotomesode, Furisode, etc. are worn, and in the case of Tomesode, a Haori jacket may also be worn.

-The Tomesode is black or colored with patterns only from the waist down to the hem, and is also called “Suso-moyō” (hem pattern).
-Originally it was worn in double layers, but today many are made with Hiyoku tailoring, where the collar and sleeve openings are double-layered to look like two kimono worn together.

-After the war, with the development of mass media, the rules for formal wear began to be standardized nationwide and were rationalized.